 - The education support staff member and reviewer meet regularly throughout the year

 - Where there is a concern that an employee is not making an appropriate contribution to meet the Statement of Expectation this concern should be raised with the employee at the time the concern becomes apparent and no later than 1 September 2022 and provided in writing along with proposed improvement supports

 At the end of the cycle

-- At the end of semester 2, teachers will reflect on and be acknowledged for their learning, growth and contribution to the Statement of Expectation with their reviewers
+- At the end of semester 2, education support staff will reflect on and be acknowledged for their learning, growth and contribution to the Statement of Expectation with their reviewers

-- It is assumed that teacher class employees who opt-in to this process will meet the Statement of Expectation, in which case no action is required in eduPay
+- It is assumed that education support class employees who opt-in to this process will meet the Statement of Expectation, in which case no action is required in eduPay

 2022 Statement of Expectation – frequently asked questions